 top of page

-On a mission to build a kinder world through creativity, psychology, and technology.
+On a mission to build a kinder world through creativity, psychology, and innovation.

 Hi!
-My name is Helen, and I am a music creator, psychology student, TEDx speaker, and entrepreneur.
-Growing up across three continents and many other in-betweens, I believe in the power of weaving bridges: between disciplines, cultures, and souls.
-Through creativity and innovation, I aspire to build worlds where connection and empathy can flourish.
+My name is Helen, a passionate music creator, psychology student, TEDx speaker and designer/entrepreneur.
+Growing up across three continents and many other in-betweens, I believe in the power of weaving bridges between disciplines, cultures, and souls, and in building worlds where connection and empathy can flourish.

 As a composer, pianist, vocalist, and songwriter-producer, I’ve been lucky to explore many musical worlds—from contemporary classical to music production, from opera and theater to multimedia storytelling.
 What ties it all together for me is the belief that music can heal, empower, and connect across boundaries.

 I am a NextNotes Music Creator (American Composers Forum), a Morton Gould Young Composers Awards finalist (ASCAP Foundation), and an Honorable Mention for the Luna Lab Fellowship (Kaufman Music Center).
 My work has been performed by the Cassatt String Quartet, Mivos Quartet, PRISM Quartet, Walden School Players, and members of the International Contemporary Ensemble.
-As a film composer and sound designer, I have collaborated with an Emmy-winning director, Prague Film School students, and a Cannes-award-winning media agency.
-My passion for composition and music tech has been shaped by the guidance of mentors including Daniel Felsenfeld, Hans Thomalla, Michael Smidi Smith, Chris Mercer, Liliya Ugay, Marcos Balter, and Ian Underwood.
+As a film composer and sound designer, I have collaborated with an Emmy-winning director, Prague Film School filmmakers, and a Cannes-award-winning media agency.
+My passion for composition and music tech has been shaped by the guidance of mentors such as Daniel Felsenfeld, Hans Thomalla, Michael Smidi Smith, Chris Mercer, Liliya Ugay, Jae Deal, Ania Vu, Marcos Balter, and Ian Underwood.

 Performance remains the heartbeat of my musical endeavors.
 As a pianist, I've performed with Lang Lang, premiered original work at Carnegie Hall, and received first prizes at the Hong Kong-Asia Piano Open and Korea-Asia Piano Open.
 As a conductor, I’ve led the USC Thornton Chamber Orchestra and the Vienna Boys Choir.
 As a vocalist, I’ve sung across opera, choral, and new music premieres, and worked extensively in electronic production and collaborative sessions, experimenting with the voice as a malleable tool for texture, storytelling, and emotional transmutation.